offenesdresden/dvbjs/README.md

 An unofficial node module giving you a few options to query Dresden's public transport system for current bus- and tramstop data.

+In case you're looking for something like this for Python, check out [dvbpy](https://github.com/kiliankoe/dvbpy).

 Install and require the module to get started.
 ```sh
 $ npm install dvbjs